Skip to main content

 For some people, the development of spider veins is hereditary.
 Others develop the veins by working in professions that require a lot of standing, such as teaching, nursing or waitressing.
 Health problems such as obesity or a history of blood clots could also cause spider veins to develop.
 In some cases, spider veins might also develop due to birth control pills, tumors, constipation, hormonal changes during puberty, pregnancy or menopause, and postmenopausal hormone therapy

-Who can Suffer From Spider Veins?
+Who Commonly Suffers from Spider Veins?

 In general, spider veins are seen in women more frequently than in men, but can affect both men and women of any age.
 Because of their unattractive appearance, spider veins are typically considered undesirable and can make a person appear older.
 These veins also have no helpful purpose in the human body.